openthread/ot-ns/CONTRIBUTING.md

 Setup your GitHub fork and continuous integration services:

 1. Fork the [otns repository](https://github.com/openthread/ot-ns) by clicking **Fork** on the web UI.
-1. Enable [Travis CI](https://travis-ci.org/) by logging into the respective service with your GitHub account and enabling your newly created fork.
-We use Travis CI for Linux-based continuous integration checks.
-All contributions must pass these checks to be accepted.

 Setup your local development environment: